alvas-education-foundation/Important_Info/README.md

 https://github.com/alvas-education-foundation/ISE_Mini_Projects_3rd_Year

+## Daily Reports

+Faculties can create one more Repo for Daily Reports in the same fashion.

+It will reduce the clutter on Slack, and will be far more easier for faculties / students to keep track of the things.

 ## Git Basics

 If you don't know the basics of Git, please read this concise guide made by @rakeshmr20